MayankAgrawal94/string-calculator/README.md

 ## Features

-- Add numbers provided in a string format.
+- Perform calculations (addition, multiplication) on numbers provided in a string format.
-- Handle various delimiters (commas, new lines, custom delimiters).
+- Support for custom delimiters (commas, new lines, *, +, etc.).
+- Automatically detect and apply operations based on the delimiter.
-- Handle negative numbers by throwing an exception.
+- Handle negative numbers by throwing an exception listing all negatives.
 - Support for an unknown amount of numbers.
+- Modular and extendable design for easy addition of new features.

 ## Requirements